PEXANE2/azure-docs.tr-tr/articles/search/search-howto-complex-data-types.md

 Herhangi bir dizin tanımında olduğu gibi, karmaşık türler içeren bir şema oluşturmak için Portal, [REST API](https://docs.microsoft.com/rest/api/searchservice/create-index)veya [.NET SDK 'sını](https://docs.microsoft.com/dotnet/api/microsoft.azure.search.models.index?view=azure-dotnet) kullanabilirsiniz.

 Aşağıdaki örnek, basit alanlar, koleksiyonlar ve karmaşık türler içeren bir JSON Dizin şemasını gösterir.
-Karmaşık bir tür içinde her bir alt alanın bir tür olduğunu ve en üst düzey alanların olduğu gibi özniteliklere sahip olabileceğini unutmayın. Şema yukarıdaki örnek verilere karşılık gelir. `Address`, koleksiyon olmayan karmaşık bir alandır (otel bir adrese sahiptir). `Rooms`karmaşık bir koleksiyon alanıdır (otel birçok odaya sahiptir).
+Karmaşık bir tür içinde her bir alt alanın bir tür olduğunu ve en üst düzey alanların olduğu gibi özniteliklere sahip olabileceğini unutmayın. Şema yukarıdaki örnek verilere karşılık gelir. `Address`, koleksiyon olmayan karmaşık bir alandır (otel bir adrese sahiptir). `Rooms` karmaşık bir koleksiyon alanıdır (otel birçok odaya sahiptir).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->